FranBlz/IMDEA_privsec/README.md

 9. Read about session cookies and develop a framework to inspect how prevalent they are.
 10. Develop framework to compare HTTP and total cookies set.
 11. Read more about firefox CLI arguments and its devtools protocol.
+12. Improve on cookie parsing in both CDP and mitmproxy scripts.
+13. Solve issues with both CDP and mitmproxy scripts.

 ---